 FREMONT, Calif. - Civil rights attorneys on Monday filed a federal wrongful death lawsuit against the Alameda County Sheriff’s Department over the in-custody death of a 20-year-old Fremont man whose family said was in the middle of a mental crisis brought on by psychedelic mushrooms.

-Parents Jose Jaime and Gabriella Covarrubias alleged that their son, Christian Madrigal, died in June after he was chained to an isolation cell door at Santa Rita Jail, a violation of protocol.
+Parents Jose Jaime and Gabriela Covarrubias alleged that their son, Christian Madrigal, died in June after he was chained to an isolation cell door at Santa Rita Jail, a violation of protocol.

 In addition, when Madgrial showed up at Eden Hospital, his parents were told that he had tried to commit suicide by wrapping the chains he was restrained with around his neck, the suit states.
 Doctors also noted that Madrigal had bruises all over his body and had suffered a bruised lung and lacerated spleen and liver, the suit states.